 - Make a List

-Before you set out for the supermarket, plan out your meals for the week and make a grocery list.
+Before you set out for the supermarket, plan your meals for the week and make a grocery list.
 You can even let your kids pitch in!
 "They can pick recipes so they will feel like they helped out," says Lisa Leake, a best-selling author from The New York Times and founder of the blog 100 Days of Real Food.
 Select a few for them to choose from.
 To make sure that you always choose the healthiest items, she recommends reading nutrition labels.
-"Look for items with five-or-less whole ingredients that contain no artificial flavors or colors," she says.
+"Look for items with five-or-less whole ingredients that contain no artificial flavours or colours," she says.
 You don't have to read the labels every time you go shopping.
 Do a little homework during one shopping trip, and make a list of go-to healthy options that you can turn to later.

 - Map It Out

 Make your grocery shopping trip as quick as possible by making a game plan for the route you'll take through the store.
 "Organize your list by department -- for example, produce, seafood and grains -- and only visit the aisles you need to," says Moon.
 "Don't even go into the aisles with potato chips or sodas -- there's nothing there for you!"
 Instead, stick to the perimeter of the store, where fresh foods such as fruits, vegetables, dairy, meat and fish are usually located.